Guide Dog Application Process

 - Travel in your workplace (if applicable).

-- Keep natural sounds on video (do not add music or sound effects).
+- Keep natural sounds in the video (do not add music or sound effects).

-- Do not direct the applicant in any way unless his or her safety is in danger.
+- Avoid interfering with applicant in any way, unless applicant’s safety is in jeopardy.

 Acceptable Video Formats

 - Dropbox — Upload .mp4 or .wmv file to your Dropbox account and provide a shared link to access the file via email to firstname.lastname@example.org.